drone/docs/content/install/extensions/global_environ.md

 [menu.install]
   identifier = "configure-global-environment"
-  parent = "install_globals"
+  parent = "install_enterprise"
   weight = 7
 +++

 {{% alert enterprise %}}
-This feature is only available in the [Enterprise Edition](https://drone.io/enterprise/)
+This feature is only available with the [Enterprise expansion pack](https://drone.io/enterprise/)
 {{% /alert %}}

-The enterprise edition supports global environment variables, sourced from a yaml file on your server.
+The enterprise expansion pack provides support for global environment variables, sourced from a yaml file on your server.
 You should mount the environment file into your container and specify the path to the file in your configuration.

+Example server configuration:

 ```diff
 services: